Book cover

 }

-The following figure shows the objects involved in the solution using a proxy:
+The following figure illustrates the objects involved in the solution using a proxy:

 Besides assisting in the implementation of caches, proxies can be used to implement other non-functional requirements, such as: